 Similarly, for those who, due to another role in church, already have an up to date DBS check, it would not be necessary to obtain a basic disclosure.
 However, if the DBS check expires and is not renewed due to the Enabler no longer occupying the role that required it, then it is recommended that the parish considers obtaining a basic disclosure for the Enabler.

 Enablers are required to keep up to date with safeguarding requirements.
 This means attending a refresher course for the highest required level of training, which is C2 (clergy).
 It is the parish’s responsibility to ensure that Enablers are up to date with their safeguarding requirements.

 There is no course fee to take part in this training but your time and willingness to be involved in the mission of God.

 Please return these forms to email@example.com by Tuesday 30 June 2020.
-Please note application forms will be sent out after Wednesday 1 July 2020.
+Please note application forms will be sent on to ERMC in July 2020.
 After completion of the course the ministry agreement and review forms will be available for those commissioned for internal benefice use only.